Organize Your Sheet Music

 Have a complete and updated repertoire list

-Have a running list of songs organized by time period and tempo which you add to each time you learn a new song.
+Have a running list of songs organized by time period, tempo and style which you add to each time you learn a new song.
 This gives you and your teacher an overall idea of what has been accomplished as well as future goals.
 Seeing your list at a glance, will make it easy to pull audition music or performance material especially when in a crunch.

 Divide music with tabs into the following categories